T1000-Swift-Hail/PROJECT-2/README.md

 ### Define the scenes :
 - Products interface: Show product "perfumes" types.
 - login interface: The customer enters his email and password.

 ### User Stories :
 - The customer is allowed to "log in" to the store using email and password .
-- Allows the customer to browse the perfumes and see the prices.
+- Allows the customer to browse the perfumes .